River Intelligence

 The price of Bitcoin is determined in the same way that the value of the U.S. dollar is determined: supply and demand.
 Like fiat currency, when the demand for bitcoin increases, the price increases.
 When demand for bitcoin falls, the price falls.

-It reasonable to assert that factors which increase the utility of bitcoin, increase the price of bitcoin in a direct or indirect manner.
+It is reasonable to assert that factors that increase the utility of bitcoin, increase the price of bitcoin directly or indirectly.
 For instance, the Lightning Network enables bitcoin to be used as a medium of exchange in commerce.
 This has had a positive impact on Bitcoin’s adoption and thus increases demand for bitcoin, generally.

 Learn more about about how people use bitcoin in commerce today.